 Where have we reached?

-So far, for our India-site, we have recruited a youth panel that comprises of young people (18-24) with lived experience from diverse backgrounds and geographical locations to be engaged in co-designing the study.
-The youth advisor facilitates discussion of the youth panel to draw their inputs to inform the design of the study.
+So far, at the India site, we have recruited a youth panel that comprises of young people (18-24 years) with lived experience from diverse backgrounds and geographical locations to co-design the study.
+The professional youth advisor facilitates discussions with the youth panel to draw their inputs to inform the design and implementation of the study.